Robert Mueller Could Be Donald Trump’s Worst Nightmare

 When news first broke on Wednesday that former FBI Director Robert Mueller had been appointed special counsel to investigate Russian meddling in the 2016 election, President Donald Trump at first put on a brave face.
 “A thorough investigation will confirm what we already know — there was no collusion between my campaign and any foreign entity,” Trump said in a statement.

 By Thursday morning, that semblance of decorum was gone.
 “This is the single greatest witch hunt of a politician in American history!”
 Trump declared on Twitter.
+At an afternoon press conference alongside Colombian President Juan Manuel Santos, Trump said the selection of a special counsel “divides the country.”

 If Trump fears the outcome of the investigation, Mueller’s appointment represents the clearest indication yet that the allegations of scandal that have plagued his first months in the White House are not going away.